imixs/imixs-docker/exim4/README.md

 imixs/smarthost provides the following environment variables

- * EXIM_SMARTHOST - your mail server
+ * EXIM_SMARTHOST - your target mail server
  * EXIM_PASSWORD - authenticating to a remote host as a client.